Federer and Djokovic take centre stage again

 Frenchman Jo-Wilfried Tsonga will be back to complete the fifth set of his encounter against Djokovic's 2016 conqueror Sam Querrey.

-(Reporting by Pritha Sarkar, editing by Peter Rutherford)
+Reporting by Pritha Sarkar, editing by Peter Rutherford